 This is also the same if a salary increase is awarded during the relevant period.
 In this case, the higher salary must be used.

 An employee on maternity leave is entitled to up to 10 KIT days.
 A KIT day means that they are able to return to work and be paid for that day.

 They can be taken separately or together and the employee is paid the full daily rate.
-The days cannot be split into half days, which means that if an employee returns for half a day, then it will still count as a full day and they should be paid accordingly.
+The days cannot be split into half days, which means that if an employee returns for half a day it will still count as a full day.

 🗓 Notice periods

 An employee must confirm their maternity start and end dates 15 weeks before the baby is due.
 However, they can amend their return to work date if they provide a minimum of eight weeks’ notice.